 Today, businesses that rent out these movable toilets have unique porta potty company names that play on the device’s main name.
 This tactic offers consumers a sense of familiarity while still giving the business a way to remain creative.

 Do you have a large event or gathering coming up?
 If so, you may be interested in renting porta potties for your guests to use.
-If you live in the Placerville, CA region or the surrounding area, give Wilkinson Portables a call.
+If you live in the Placerville, CA region or the surrounding area, contact Wilkinson Portables.
 We provide sanitary porta potties for you to set up at your next event, hassle-free.